Homer Hickam: Literary career (1969–present)

 Hickam's first fiction novel was Back to the Moon (1999), which was released as a hardcover, audiobook, and eBook.
 It has also been translated into Chinese.
-To date, Back to the Moon is Hickam's only novel specifically about space.
-It is a techno-thriller and a romantic novel, telling the story of a team of "spacejackers" who commandeer a shuttle.
+It is a techno-thriller and a romantic novel, telling the story of a team of "spacejackers" who commandeer a space shuttle.

 The Coalwood Way, a memoir of Hickam's hometown, was published a year later by Delacorte Press and is referred to by Hickam as "not a sequel but an equal".
 His third Coalwood memoir, a true sequel, was published in October 2001.
 It is entitled Sky of Stone.
-His final book about Coalwood was published in 2002, a self-help/inspirational tome entitled We Are Not Afraid: Strength and Courage from the Town That Inspired the #1 Bestseller and Award-Winning Movie October Sky.
+One more book about Coalwood was published in 2002, a self-help/inspirational tome entitled We Are Not Afraid: Strength and Courage from the Town That Inspired the #1 Bestseller and Award-Winning Movie October Sky.